MrRedBeard/GenerateJSModelFromSQL/README.md

 # Generate JS Model Classes From Entity SQL
-A simple console app that generates JavaScript Classes & Model Documentation that mirrors a Database Entity Model & SQL Database Structure.
+A simple console app that generates ES6 JavaScript Classes & Model Documentation from Database Entity Model & SQL Database Structure.

 I created this to simplify documentation writing and to keep js models in sync with the DB Model with less human error/laziness.

+20210801 Now outputs images of tables.
+Lots of code cleanup.
+Upgraded to Visual Studio 2019.

 #### From